Debye

 The debye (/dɪˈbaɪ/ dib-EYE, /nl/; symbol: D) is a CGS unit (a non-SI metric unit) of electric dipole moment named in honour of the physicist Peter J. W. Debye.
+Likely the earliest recommendation for the Debye as a unit was in the Physikalisch-chemisches Taschenbuch (physical chemistry handbook) written by Carl Drucker and Erich Proskauer in early 1932.

 It is defined as ×10^-18 statcoulomb-centimetres.
 Historically the debye was defined as the dipole moment resulting from two charges of opposite sign but an equal magnitude of 10^{−10} statcoulomb (generally called e.s.u. (electrostatic unit) in older scientific literature), which were separated by 1 ångström.
 This gave a convenient unit for molecular dipole moments.